mollie/api-documentation/source/reference/v2/balances-api/get-balance.rst

               .. type:: string

             - The configured bank account number of the beneficiary the balance amount is to be transferred to.

-          * - ``bankAccountId``

-              .. type:: string

-            - Prefix token of the bank account.

           * - ``beneficiaryName``